googleapis/cloud-trace-nodejs/README.md

 ## Custom Tracing API

 The custom tracing API can be used to add custom spans to trace.
 A *span* is a particular unit of work within a trace, such as an RPC request.
-Currently, you can only use the custom tracing API inside the following web frameworks: `express`, `hapi`, `restify`.
+Spans may be nested; the outermost span is called a *root span*, even if there are no nested child spans.
+Root spans typically correspond to incoming requests, while *child spans* typically correspond to outgoing requests, or other work that is triggered in response to incoming requests.

+For any of the web frameworks listed above (`express`, `hapi`, and `restify`), a root span is automatically started whenever an incoming request is received (in other words, all middleware already runs within a root span).
+If you wish to record a span outside of any of these frameworks, any traced code must run within a root span that you create yourself.

 The API is exposed by the `agent` returned by a call to `start`: